astronomer/docs/astro/runtime-release-notes.md

 - Release date: July 11, 2022
 - Airflow version: 2.3.3

-Astro Runtime 5.0.3 includes same-day support for Airflow 2.3.3, which includes bug fixes and UI improvements.
+Astro Runtime 5.0.6 includes Airflow 2.3.3, which includes bug fixes and UI improvements.
 For a complete list of commits, see the [Apache Airflow 2.3.3 milestone on GitHub](https://github.com/apache/airflow/milestone/57?closed=1).

 ### Additional improvements